 Although a scale is a useful tool in measuring weight loss, it is limited to evaluating only one component: weight.
-When it comes to health risks related to being overweight, fat is the culprit.
-Measuring body fat percentage is a better indicator of how well your diet and exercise program is working.
+On the other hand, measuring body fat percentage is a better indicator of how well your diet and exercise program is working.

 Healthy Body Fat Percentages

 Body fat percentage is the amount of fat in your body compared to all the other components of the body.
 Here's what healthy numbers look like based on sex, according to the American College of Sports Medicine:

 - Adults assigned female at birth: 14 to 38 percent